Pixel68/SkyblockExtrasCrack/README.md

 Cracks the famous paid mod SBE for Hypixel Skyblock!

-Download it in the Release Section, put it inside your modfolder and let it do its magic
+Download it in the Release Section (on the right), put it inside your modfolder and let it do its magic